davidjurgens/potato/node/README.md

 This will create a development server using vite.
 Feel free to learn more about the vite ecosystem and it's features to understand how to deploy and test.

+## Running Locally
+Sadly with vite not supporting preview builds with the dev server you have to run the build and the server seperately.

+- In 1st Window: `npm run dev`
+- In 2nd Window: `npm run preview`

 ## Deploying to dist
 `npm run build`